dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       Most of the properties for the clouds are handled in the Update functions, but cloud movement in particular (for Volumetric Clouds and 2D Dynamic Clouds) is handled in its own functions, called Increment Cloud Movement Cache and Update Cloud Movement.

-      Incremenet Cloud Movement Cache is run a couple times a second by default, and it finds the current speed and direction that the cloud position should be offset, and caches the new position and old position.
+      Increment Cloud Movement Cache is run a couple times a second by default, and it finds the current speed and direction that the cloud position should be offset, and caches the new position and old position.

-      Update Cloud Movment runs on tick, and just takes those cached values and applies them to the material parameters for the visible clouds.
+      Update Cloud Movement runs on tick, and just takes those cached values and applies them to the material parameters for the visible clouds.

       Note that the properties used for the volumetric clouds, both here and in the Update functions, are being set on a shared material parameter collection called UDS_VolumetricClouds_MPC.
 This is used to allow many different materials for things like cloud fog and cloud shadows to approximate cloud coverage using the same properties sampled by the visible clouds.